hassio-addons/addon-plex/README.md

 Set this variable to `true` to enable it.

-## Samba add-on conflicts
+## AirSonos add-on conflicts

 Plex Media server uses port `1900` for access to the Plex DLNA Server.
-This port is also used by the Samba add-on.
+This port is also used by the AirSonos add-on.

 In case they conflict, the Plex Media Server add-on will fail to start.
 The following error message is shown in the Hass.io system log: